WenvyG/Lenovo-ideapad-110-15IKB-Hackintosh/README-EN.md

   - `Clover`   It will NO LONGER be maintained,  so I will only release the lastest version before I switch to Opencore,  but you still can try to upgrade the `CLOVERX64.efi`,  `Kexts`and`drivers`by yourself.

 - `OpenCore`  This one will be maintained by me for a long time.
-OpenCore' s version is 0.6.1, It's base on the [Acidanthera](https://github.com/acidanthera)'s offical [Release](https://github.com/acidanthera/OpenCorePkg/releases), ~~theoretically I will update the latest version of OC in a week after it is released.~~
+OpenCore' s version is 0.6.1, It's base on the [Acidanthera](https://github.com/acidanthera)'s offical [Release](https://github.com/acidanthera/OpenCorePkg/releases), theoretically I will update the latest version of OC in a week after it is released.

-  ##### PS.
-OC 0.6.1 now is support to install macOS Big Sur BETA on your disk, it's a good news for Hackintosh. `However, it should be noted that I am not responsible for any data loss or all other losses caused by trying to install the BETA version of the software on your computer. `
+  ##### PS. `OC 0.6.5 now is support to install macOS Big Sur , enjoy it !`

 - ### BIOS Settings